onderwijsin/navigator-data-generator/README.md

-# Extract HOVI data
+# Extract HOVI and KiesMBO data
-The Hovi API contains data about higher education in the Netherlands.
+The Hovi and KiesMBO APIs contains data about higher education in the Netherlands.
 This tool fetches particular data models and transforms them into something more useful.
 The primary goal is to seed the data into a Directus instance [Datahub](https://datahub.onderwijs.in).
 From there we want to extract a subset of the data into the Directus instance for Onderwijsloket.

-Data models that are processed:
+Data models that are processed for HOVI
 - Organizations
   - Products
     - Location
     - ProductForms
     - Degrees

+Data models that are processed for Kies MBO
+- Schools
+  - Locations
+- Studies

 The extraction script outputs all data on an organization level as JSON files.

 ## TODOs
-- [ ] For each location, fetch location components via the Google Geocoding API
+- [x] For each location, fetch location components via the Google Geocoding API
 - [ ] Assign main location for each organization based on the number of products that use that location
 - [ ] Construct Directus collection schemas based on output types
 - [ ] Consider whether to split products into multiple sub collections (such as degrees).
 Need to analyze the repetitive datapoints where collections might be needed.